 Award: Best 2-in-1 Carpet Steamer and Mop

 WHY WE LIKE IT: A comfortable steam mop that safely sanitizes carpets and sealed tile flooring without the use of harsh chemicals.
 It’s great for those with pets and those looking for a combination carpet/rug cleaner and mop for tile floors.

 A larger, 450 mL water reservoir, compared to the Therma Pro’s 350 mL, gives this Shark Steam Pocket Mop longer legs when it comes to steaming carpets and mopping hard tile and cement floors.
 Like the Therma Pro (our #3 pick) its big advantage over mop and bucket systems is that it cleans both carpet and hard flooring without using soap or chemicals.
-This makes it a pet friendly mop for cement floors in addition to being a pet friendly way to get dirt out of carpets.
+This makes it a pet-friendly mop for cement floors in addition to being a pet-friendly way to get the dirt out of carpets.

 Award: Best Quality

-WHY WE LIKE IT: A reusable microfiber mop with machine washable mop heads in a generous 18” size, plus a sturdy five foot aluminum handle make this a budget friendly and eco friendly as well as easy to use mopping solution.
+WHY WE LIKE IT: A reusable microfiber mop with machine-washable mop heads in a generous 18” size, plus a sturdy five-foot aluminum handle makes this a budget-friendly and eco-friendly as well as easy to use mopping solution.
 It’s great for those looking for the best wet or dry mop for laminate floors, tile and hardwood.

 Award: Best Deluxe